How to Make Delicious Mocktails at Home

 5. Store in the refrigerator for up to 2 weeks.

-Balance the Sweetness of Tonic or Fruit Juices
+Tip #3: Balance the Sweetness of Tonic or Fruit Juices

 One of the key roles alcohol plays in a cocktail is to balance the drink by cutting the sweetness of the syrup, tonic, or fruit juice.
 For mocktails. try using savory ingredients instead of alcohol keep them from being too sugary sweet.
 Smoked salt on the rim or a dash of smoked bitters will bring smoky depth to the party, while herbs can be introduced via bitters, as a garnish, or in infusions.
 The acidity of citrus can help balance that sweetness, so a squeeze of lemon, lime, or other citrus can help bring your mocktail together.

 Finish your mocktails off with a few dashes of bitters to add complexity and depth.
 Bitters come in a huge variety of flavors from celery to cardamom to mole.
-Some people don’t count the alcohol in traditional bitters since it’s a tiny amount, but there are zero alcohol bitters for absolutists.)
+Some people don’t count the alcohol in traditional bitters since it’s a tiny amount, but there are zero alcohol bitters for absolutists.

-It’s sensational: Play with Heat, Texture, and Tannins
+Tip #4: It’s sensational: Play with Heat, Texture, and Tannins

 Alcohol plays a bigger role in a cocktail than just balancing sweetness.
 It also adds specific sensations and mouthfeel to a beverage.
 For a satisfying mocktail, think of ways to incorporate these other sensations without alcohol.